 Nevada OSHA Training

-Having an OSHA card helps those working in any industry in Nevada, from the medical field to theme parks, to manual labor and construction.
-Though your current job may not require it, for a low cost, having OSHA hazard recognition training on your resume benefits you for jobs in and outside of Nevada.
-Nevada businesses fall under OSHA jurisdiction and must follow their guidelines.
+Having an OSHA card benefits workers in a variety of industries in Nevada, from the medical field to theme parks, manual labor and construction.
+Even if your current employer does not require OSHA Outreach training, earning an official OSHA card is a low-cost way to improve your resume for future job opportunities.
+Nevada businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace health and safety.

 - OSHA 10-Hour Construction Training